auto-ssl/lua-resty-auto-ssl/README.md

 The test suite is implemented using nginx' [`Test::Nginx`](https://metacpan.org/pod/Test::Nginx::Socket) cpan module.

+### Release Process

+To release a new version to LuaRocks:

+- Ensure `CHANGELOG.md` is up to date.
+- Move the rockspec file to the new version number (`git mv lua-resty-auto-ssl-X.X.X-1.rockspec lua-resty-auto-ssl-X.X.X-1.rockspec`), and update the `version` and `tag` variables in the rockspec file.
+- Commit and tag the release (`git tag -a vX.X.X -m "Tagging vX.X.X" && git push origin vX.X.X`).
+- Run `make release VERSION=X.X.X`.

 ## Credits

 **[dehydrated](https://github.com/lukas2511/dehydrated)** is the client used internally that does all the heavy lifting with Let's Encrypt.